 Now use a pastry blender to mix in the butter.
 This can be a long process.
 It can take 300 or more strokes and you need to make sure you get all the way down to the bottom of the bowl on each.
 This is absolutely what makes a great, flaky crust.
 Roll up your sleeves and get going.

 A fully blended crust is fairly doughy.
-You can feel the cutter moving through the flour/butter mix like it's moving through clay, not powdery flour, and you're getting pieces the size of peas and beans holding together.
+You can feel the cutter moving through the flour/butter mix like it's moving through clay, not powdery dust, and you're getting pieces the size of peas and beans holding together.
 How long this takes and just what consistency you'll end up with depends a lot on the humidity of the day.
 Summer crusts are faster; winter flour is drier and takes longer to work.

 Now begin adding water to the crust, 1 Tbsp. at a time, tossing thoroughly with a fork in between each addition.
 Use a tossing motion, working the fork to the bottom of the bowl.
 You're not trying to stick the four together.
 Let it do that on its own as you add more water.